kubernetes/kops/docs/run_in_existing_vpc.md

   kops create cluster --zones=us-east-1b --name=${CLUSTER_NAME} --subnets=${SUBNET_IDS}
   ```

-  `--vpc` is optional when specifying `--subnets`.
+  `--network-id` is optional when specifying `--subnets`.
 When creating a cluster with a
   private topology and shared subnets, the utility subnets should be specified similarly with `--utility-subnets`.

 2. Then `kops edit cluster ${CLUSTER_NAME}` will show you something like: